-GenWorks revolutionizing women’s wellness as the real freedom | www.lokmattimes.com
+GenWorks Revolutionizing Women’s Wellness As the Real Freedom | www.lokmattimes.com

-PNN New Delhi [India], August 8: For long, societal norms and expectations have been assigning women the role of ...
+New Delhi (India), August 9: For long, societal norms and expectations have been assigning women the role of caregivers ...

 Progress in different aspects of society including women’s rights and gender equality has been rampant but has not guaranteed uniform advancements in women’s health and wellness.
 There are many factors that pose a challenge including healthcare disparities, work-life balance, cultural factors, societal norms, etc. Women’s health remains a complex issue as access to healthcare services depends on economic factors, education, background, and lack of insurance which ultimately affects the well-being of women.
 That said, it cannot be overseen that progress is being made in many regions and there are organizations dedicated to working on empowering women’s health and wellness with their products and services.